chaoyali/parallel/README.md

 1. Matrix Library called FaMatrix.
 The library contains most useful matrix operations, including matrix transpose, addition, and multiplication.
 The library support short, int and float data types.
 2. Basic Tools Library called FaCollection.
 This is a basic library and provide three basic tools, including vectorized calculation, sort and fast fourier transform.

-More information can be found in our ["website"](http://chaoyali.github.io/parallel/)
+More information can be found in our [website](http://chaoyali.github.io/parallel/)

 ## Implementation

 We build an environment for android NDK developing.
-All C/NEON code can be found in the ["this address"](https://github.com/chaoyali/parallel/tree/master/neoncore/src/main/jni)
+All C/NEON code can be found in the [this address](https://github.com/chaoyali/parallel/tree/master/neoncore/src/main/jni)

 ## Performance